From Wood to Mosse: a brief history of infrared photography

 Though many photographers would still use the medium – Simon Marsden took beautiful black and white infrared photos of haunted houses in Europe throughout the 1980s and 90s – it seemed to lose its popularity and respect in the photographic community; many professionals viewed it as a kitsch novelty.

 So it’s surprising how many respected photographers have experimented with the technique, such as Ansel Adams, Minor White and Weegee, who first used the phrase ‘invisible light’ to describe the process, taking infrared at night with a flash.
-Hollywood also used the technique for shooting day-for-night in the movies.

-Ironically, it was only when Kodak discontinued its infrared Aerochrome film in 2007 that infrared photography started to enjoy a renaissance.
+But ironically, it was only when Kodak discontinued its infrared Aerochrome film in 2007 that infrared photography started to enjoy a renaissance.
 It became a lot easier with the advent of digital photography, and the internet was a great place to learn how to do it and share images.
 Additionally, Aerochrome film suddenly became quite hard and expensive to get hold on, and photographers such as Richard Mosse and Edward Thompson were in a rush to get some.

 Following on from Claudia Andujar’s work, perhaps, what’s fascinating about the best of the modern photographers using infrared is – for a technique often dismissed as candy floss – that heavyweight contemporary topics, including the environment, war and politics is often the basis of their work, and each has their own unique reason for using infrared: Rob Walwyn’s project Karrikins (below, top left) explores the 2019-20 Australian bushfires; Vicente Munoz’s ongoing series Sublimis (below, top right) explores man’s struggle against nature and Richard Mosse’s Infra series questions photojournalism and reality with his surreal vision of the ongoing conflict in the Congo; in his book The Unseen: An Atlas of Infrared Plates (below, bottom right), documentary photographer Edward Thompson sets out to explore the boundaries of perception; Kate Ballis’ vision of Palm Springs (below, bottom left) inhabits a mysterious realm between reality and the surreal.